idia640/presentations/week04/PITCHME.md

 ## References

-Donald, M. (1991).
+- Donald, M. (1991).
 Origins of the Modern Mind: Three Stages in the Evolution of Culture and Cognition.
 Harvard University Press.

-Lakoff, G., & M. Johnson.
+- Lakoff, G., & M. Johnson.
 (1999).
 Philosophy in the Flesh: The Embodied Mind and its Challenge to Western Thought, New York: Basic Books.

-Purves, D. (2010).
+- Purves, D. (2010).
 Brains: How They Seem to Work.
 Ft Press.

-Purves D, Morgenstern Y, & Wojtach WT.
+- Purves D, Morgenstern Y, & Wojtach WT.
 (2015).
 Perception and reality: Why a wholly empirical paradigm is needed to understand vision.
 Front.
 Syst.
 Neurosci.
 9:156.

+---

+## References (2)

-Suchman, Lucy (1987).
+- Suchman, Lucy (1987).
 Plans and Situated Actions: The Problem of Human-machine Communication.
 Cambridge: Cambridge University Press.

-Ware, C. (2010).
+- Ware, C. (2010).
 Visual Thinking for Design.
 Morgan Kaufmann.

+- Ware, C. (2012).
+Information visualization: perception for design.
+Elsevier.

 ---